TEACHER INSIGHT SURVEY 2026

 A single teacher can impact more than 3,000 students over the course of a career.

-Every year, Kids In Need Foundation asks educators to share what they’re experiencing in their classrooms.
+Every year, Kids In Need Foundation (KINF) asks educators to share what they’re experiencing in their classrooms.
 Their insights help shape our programs, partnerships and initiatives so we can better support students and teachers in underserved schools.

-— Elementary school teacher, Florida
+— Elementary school teacher in Florida

 Teacher playing a game for free school supplies at Kids In Need Foundation Thanks a Million Teacher Appreciation Event.

-— Teacher, Minnesota
+— Elementary school teacher, Minnesota

 The Right Tools Change How Students Experience School